 The Holtzclaw’s dimly lit and extremely narrow kitchen with peeling paint was completely revamped!
 By removing multiple walls (that 1-800-GOT-JUNK? hauled away), their kitchen was transformed into an open space so Jeff can freely move about.
 The design team installed windows behind glass cabinets to let the natural light shine through and brighten up the space.
 Instead of basic appliances, they opted for a bright blue fridge, stove, and dishwasher to add a pop of colour!
 Check out the stunning before and after below!

-Check back soon for the stories of the other deserving families in the coming weeks!
 For more information, check out how 1-800-GOT-JUNK? makes dream homes come true with Extreme Makeover: Home Edition.

 If you need help hauling away junk from your own home makeover, what are you waiting for?